Aussie dlr surges as investors focus on recovery from pandemic

 By Tom Westbrook

-SINGAPORE, June 1 (Reuters) - Riskier currencies rose against the dollar on Monday as investors looked to positive signs from China's coronavirus recovery and wagered on an easing in Sino-U.S. tensions.
+SINGAPORE, June 1 (Reuters) - Riskier currencies rose against the dollar on Monday as investors looked to positive signs from China's post-coronavirus economic recovery and wagered on an easing in Sino-U.S. tensions.

-The trade-sensitive Australian dollar AUD=D3 surged 1% to a three-month high of $0.6742 to lead broader gains that put the dollar close to an 11-week low on a basket of currencies.
+The trade-sensitive Australian dollar AUD=D3 surged 1% to a three-month high of $0.6742 to lead broader gains that put the dollar close to an 11-week low against a basket of currencies.

 U.S. President Donald Trump made no move to impose new tariffs on China during a news conference on Friday where he outlined his response to Beijing's tightening grip over Hong Kong.